fiona12-code/med-appt-whisperer-bot/README.md

 Simply open [Lovable](https://lovable.dev/projects/8b1b2d06-2448-4b75-a149-4f89b6c5e25c) and click on Share -> Publish.

+## My prompts
+# Lovable.dev and Supabase prompts
+1. Develop a website tool that automatically reminds both doctors and patients of appointments via SMS, WhatsApp, or other channels.
+2. Connect to Supabase and add a database with patients and doctors details and tailor it to match the medical appointment reminder site built above
+3. connect my supabase project `Medical Appointment`
+4. Add a database with patients and doctors details and tailor it to match the medical appointment reminder site built above
+5. I have reviewed the SQL and it looks good.
+Integrate the medical appointment reminder system with the Supabase database.
+6. How do I push this code to github and host project on netlify?

+# ChatGpt Prompts
+1.Give me the overview to developing a tool that automatically reminds both doctors and patients of appointments via SMS, WhatsApp, or other channels.
+2. I used lovable.dev and supabase ai to build the platform.
+Generate a readme file to include these technologies used by lovable.dev ai and include their roles: Vite
+TypeScript
+React
+shadcn-ui
+Tailwind CSS
+3. I have uploaded the code used by Supabase and lovable.dev to create a schema.
+From the schema, generate a rough draft that I can use on draw.io

 # 🙌 Contributing
 Pull requests are welcome!
 If you have suggestions or want to help improve AI features or UI/UX, please open an issue.